CoinageCrypto/lamington/README.md

 Lamington automatically searches for all files with the `.cpp` file extension before batch compiling within a docker container.
 Compiling within a docker container with locked configuration ensures contracts compile consistently and clean every time.

 #### Ignoring Files & Folders

-Fortunately we realized that not every `.cpp` file is a build ready contract.
-So we added an additional ignore file, rightly named `.lamingtonignore`, to configure directories, files and patterns you don't want added to your build process.
+Fortunately we realized that not every `.cpp` file is a build ready contract, so we added an additional ignore file for you to define what we shouldn't look at.
+The `.lamingtonignore` file allows you to configure directories, files and patterns want Lamington to disregard during your build and testing processes.
 The `.lamingtonignore` follows the same syntax as a standard `.gitignore`, requiring a line separated list of ignore definitions.
 We've added the command line method `lamington ignore` to generate a `.lamingtonignore` file with default settings.

 #### Specifying Build Contracts
 If you'd like to run builds on specific contracts, an additional contract `identifier` can be specified like so;

 ```
 lamington build [identifier]
 ```

-_Replacing the `[identifier]` with your contract name, filename or fullpath._
+*Replacing the `[identifier]` with your contract name, filename or fullpath.*

 ### Testing

+Lamington was built with testing in mind.
+We considered the most commonly used testing libraries like Mocha, Jest and Jade when developing the Lamington toolset.
+Running your test suit is as easy as;

 ```
 lamington test
 ```

+For a full list of available JavaScript utilities, please [visit the documentation here](https://docs.lamington.io/testing).

 ## Configuration